sujanp-kr/simb-ai-otic/programming-paradigms-symbiosis.md

 The goal isn't to choose one paradigm over another, but to use each where it provides the most value while ensuring they work together effectively.

+A decision tree to add with such strategy is available at my other .md article about "Deterministic Vs Sigmoid".

 ## 10. Future Implications and Considerations

 ### 10.1 Development Process Evolution